-Cornell,

-Mellon, Brown,

-London School

-the list is very

-far from the case

-Economics in St.

-College leads

-academic or

-A very large

-Cambridge,

-number of students have chosen careers in the civil services and some have reached the highest levels of policy making in the government as officers or ministers.
+A significant proportion of the graduating class pursues higher studies in Economics in India or abroad.
+There is a very distinguished list of former students of Economics in the College who have gone on to hold senior positions as economists in Government, in the World Bank or Asian Development Bank, the International Monetary Fund and so on; many are in teaching positions at Universities in India (the Delhi School of Economics, Indian Statistical Institute, Jawaharlal Nehru University, etc.) or abroad (Oxford, Cambridge, Columbia, Cornell, Carnegie-Mellon, Brown, Michigan, the London School of Economics- the list is very long).
+But it is far from the case that studying Economics in St. Stephen's College leads only to academic or research careers.
+A very large number of students have chosen careers in the civil services and some have reached the highest levels of policy making in the government as officers or ministers.
 Many students go on to do Management Studies at one or the other of the business schools, and thence to the corporate sector.
 A very large number of top executives of leading multinational companies and many captains of Indian industry studied Economics at St. Stephen's College.
 Many former students have distinguished themselves in the field of Law.
 A fair proportion of students get jobs immediately after the undergraduate degree in a variety of private sector firms and in the print and electronic media.